-Since 1988, the Company has provided the Master Retirement Plan for Select Key Employees, a salary continuation plan (the "Select Retirement Plan") for eligible employees which will continue to operate in fiscal 1997.
-The Select Retirement Plan generally provides for an annual retirement benefit of 75% of the employee's salary on the date of entry into the plan with adjustments based on certain subsequent salary increases.
-The retirement benefit for each eligible participant, which cannot exceed an amount greater than the cash value of the life insurance policy for such person, is payable over 10 years commencing at age

-65. The Select Retirement Plan also provides that in the event an employee dies while in the employ of the Company after entering the Select Retirement Plan but before retirement, his beneficiaries will receive 50% of such employee's annual retirement benefit for a period of 10 years.
-The named executive officers are eligible to participate in the Select Retirement Plan, which is funded by life insurance purchased by the Company and payable to the Company on the life of the employee.
-Participants in the Select Retirement Plan are vested only upon reaching retirement age or, if retirement occurs prior to age 65, the Corporate Governance and Compensation Committee may decide in its sole discretion whether to pay benefits under the plan equal to a value no greater than the cash value of the life insurance policy for such person.
+Since 1988, the Company has provided the Master Retirement Plan for Select Key Employees, a salary continuation plan (the "Select Retirement Plan") for eligible employees which will continue to operate in fiscal 1998 The Select Retirement Plan generally provides for an annual retirement benefit of 75% of the employee's salary on the date of entry into the plan with adjustments based on certain subsequent salary increases.
+The retirement benefit for each eligible participant, which cannot exceed an amount greater than the cash value of the life insurance policy for such person, is payable over 10 years commencing at age 65.
+The Select Retirement Plan also provides that in the event an employee dies while in the employ of the Company after entering the Select Retirement Plan but before retirement, his beneficiaries will receive 50% of such employee's annual retirement benefit for a period of 10 years.
+The Named Executive Officers are eligible to participate in the Select Retirement Plan, which is funded by life insurance purchased by the Company and payable to the Company on the life of the employee.
+Participants in the Select Retirement Plan are vested only upon reaching retirement age or, if retirement occurs prior to age 65, the CGC Committee may decide in its sole discretion whether to pay benefits under the plan equal to a value no greater than the cash value of the life insurance policy for such person.
 Directors of the Company who are not also executive officers or employees do not participate in the Select Retirement Plan.
 If the annual salary levels reported in the Summary Compensation Table for the named executive officers were applicable at retirement, the estimated annual benefits payable over a ten-year period for Messrs.
-Cal Turner, Jr., Bob Carpenter, Mike Ennis, Tom Hartshorn and Leigh Stelmach are \$403,125, \$118,125, \$110,625, \$107,813, and \$188,438 respectively.
+Cal Turner, Jr., Bob Carpenter, Mike Ennis and

+Leigh Stelmach are \$439,923, \$130,626, \$117,798, and \$202,735, respectively.
+Mr. Carter is no longer employed by the Company.